Test Catalog

 Menopausal women or women with premature ovarian failure of any cause, including after cancer chemotherapy, have very low anti-Mullerian hormone (AMH) levels.

 While the optimal AMH concentrations for predicting response to in vitro fertilization are still being established, it is accepted that AMH concentrations in the perimenopausal to menopausal range indicate minimal to absent ovarian reserve.
-Depending on patient age, ovarian stimulation is likely to fail in such patients.
+Depending on patient age, ovarian stimulation is likely to fail in such individuals.

 AMH may be used as a surrogate to antral follicle count (AFC) at day 2 to 4 of the menstrual cycle to determine ovarian reserve.
 Women with an AFC greater than 15 are identified as having high ovarian reserve.
 In this context, a Roche AMH concentration greater than 1.77 ng/mL at day 2 to 4 of the menstrual cycle identified women with an AFC greater than 15 with 88.3% sensitivity and 68.3% specificity.(1)

-Controlled ovarian stimulation (COS) with exogenous gonadotropin is an essential step of in-vitro fertilization protocols.
+Controlled ovarian stimulation (COS) with exogenous gonadotropin is an essential step of in vitro fertilization protocols.
 Using the Roche AMH assay, a cut-off of 2.10 ng/mL is correlated with the response categories in women undergoing COS using a gonadotropin-releasing hormone antagonist protocol.
 A 2.10 ng/mL cutoff provided reliable prediction of hyperresponse to COS.(2) Sensitivity for the detection of hyperresponsive individuals was 81.3%, and the negative predictive value for ruling out hyperresponse was 96.6%.
-The 2.10 ng/mL cutoff identified 88.9% of patients with a poor response.(2)
+The 2.10 ng/mL cutoff identified 88.9% of individuals with a poor response.(2)

 In children with intersex conditions, an AMH result above the normal female range is predictive of the presence of testicular tissue, while an undetectable value suggests its absence.